-At the end of the school year, classroom teachers and Reading Specialists identify students who would benefit from the additional support of the Title I program during the following school year.
-This identification occurs because of the review of reading and math assessments along with district Universal Screeners of each child's performance.
-Students who demonstrated a need were recommended for fall "Booster Groups" A letter was sent home at the end of year informing families.
-In the fall, after benchmark testing (DIBELS & STAR) is complete, a letter is sent to parents informing families of any additional support needed to help reach grade level benchmarks.
-At this time, questions about the Title I program or a child's need for support can be directed to the classroom teacher or building reading specialist.
-In addition, a parent information meeting is held at John Barclay each fall.
-Parents are also welcomed to visit during Celebrate Education Week in November.
+At the end of the school year, classroom teachers and reading specialists identify students who would benefit from the additional support of the Title I program during the following school year.
+This identification occurs as a result of the review of reading and math assessments and evaluation of each child's performance.
+These students are supported through booster groups until additional testing is completed.
+Then, after benchmark testing is complete, a letter is sent to parents informing them of any additional support needed to help reach grade level benchmarks.
+At this time, questions about the Title I program or a child's need for support can be directed to the classroom teacher or building reading specialists.